badsector666/tinypeer/README.md

 > [!WARNING]
 > This project is in early development.
 The API may change before a stable 1.0 release.
 Use with caution in production.

-A minimalistic, modern peer-to-peer library for the browser.
+A minimalistic, peer-to-peer WebRTC library for the browser.
 Compatible with PeerJS servers.

+A younger sibling to [PeerJS](https://github.com/peers/peerjs) focused on simplicity, modern features, and a tiny bundle size.

 ## Why TinyPeer?